amirargani/UptimeSHIELD/README.md

 ## 🛠️ Configuration & Security

 ### 🔐 SSL/TLS Certificates
-REBOOTMASTER includes an automated security engine: [`ensure-certs.ps1`].
+UptimeSHIELD includes an automated security engine: [`ensure-certs.ps1`].

 - **Automated**: Runs on every `npm run dev`.
 Checks for `cert.pfx` and generates it if missing.
 - **Manual**: For custom certificates, place `cert.pem` and `key.pem` in `server/certs/`.
 - **Warning**: As we use self-signed certificates, you must accept the browser warning on first load.

 > [!TIP]
-> For a deep dive into the HTTPS architecture and manual generation commands, see the [Technical Documentation](file:///c:/Users/DEV/Downloads/REBOOTMASTER-DASHBOARD/TECHNICAL_README.md).
+> For a deep dive into the HTTPS architecture and manual generation commands, see the [Technical Documentation](file:///c:/Users/DEV/Downloads/UptimeSHIELD/TECHNICAL_README.md).

 ---